pritesh-ranjan/java-selenium-testng-framework/README.md

 ## Features

 - **Version control:** The project code is stored in Azure Repos, utilizing Git for efficient version control.
-- **CI/CD:** Azure DevOps pipeline is used for continuous integration and deployment, enabling seamless automation workflows.
+- **CI/CD:** GitHub pipeline is used for continuous integration and deployment, enabling seamless automation workflows.
 - **UI Testing:** Java Selenium and TestNG are employed for UI testing within the framework.
 - **Build Management:** Maven is used for the build lifecycle, with project dependencies defined in the `pom.xml` file.
 - **Configuration Management:** Test framework configuration information is stored in a properties file.